sneakers-the-rat/infrastructure/index.markdown

 !! lots of times this has been proposed before {% cite simaEnablingSemanticQueries2019 djokic-petrovicPIBASFedSPARQLWebbased2017 hasnainBioFedFederatedQuery2017 %}

+!! {% cite langilleBioTorrentsFileSharing2010 %} DANDI is in on the p2p system, as is kachery-p2p!! p2p systems already plenty in use, academic torrents, biotorrents, libgen on IPFS !! the proof of their utility is in the pudding, arguably when i've been talkiung about 'centralized servers' what i'm actually talking about content delivery networks, which are effectively p2p systems -- they just own all the peers.

 ## Shared Tools

 !! talk about Plugin Oriented Programming (pypi POP page) as a design philosophy

+!! has been spoken about in the context of reproducibility and openness {% cite spiesWorkflowCentricApproachIncreasing2017 %}, embedding openness in workflow, which reaches a number of similar conclusions as I do here:

+> Open Workflow:
+> 1. Meet users where they are
+> 2. Respect current incentives
+> 3. Respect current workflow
+>
+> We could... demonstrate that it makes research more efficient, of higher quality, and more accessible.
+> Better, we could... demonstrate that researchers will get published more often.
+> Even better, we could... make it easy
+> Best, we could... make it automatic
+> - Jeffrey Spies, A workflow-centric approach to increasing reproducibility and data integrity (2017) {% cite spiesWorkflowCentricApproachIncreasing2017 %}

 If we're building infrastructure to allow us to build on each other's labor by sharing data, why not do the same for the tools that analyze and collect the data while we're at it?
 The benefits of distributed infrastructure that allow us to preserve our collected labor and knowledge compound when applied in multiple domains.
 The benefits of shared data, analytical, and experimental infrastructure are far more than the sum of their parts.
 Each is useful on its own, but as additional components of the system are developed they make the incentive to develop the rest even stronger <- this para is dogshit. rewrite with a clear head.